-- When s is shown in the standby mode, Bluetooth connectivity is on. - When () is blinking, your device is trying to connect with another device. - When () is shown continuously, data is being transmitted using Bluetooth connectivity. - 1 Open the application where the item you want to send is stored.
+- When is shown in the standby mode, Bluetooth connectivity is on. - When () is blinking, your device is trying to connect with another device. - When () is shown continuously, data is being transmitted using Bluetooth connectivity. - ⇒ Tip!
+To send text using Bluetooth connectivity, open Notes, write the text, and select Options > Send > Via Bluetooth. - Open the application where the item you want to send is stored.
 For example, to send an image to another compatible device, open Gallery. - 2 Select the item and Options > Send > Via Bluetooth.
-Devices with Bluetooth technology within range start to appear on the display.
+Devices with Bluetooth wireless technology within range start to appear on the display.
+Device icons: ☐ computer, ☐ phone, ☐ audio or video device, and ☐ other device.
+To interrupt the search, select Stop. - 3 Select the device with which you want to connect.

-Device icons are: downware, phone, ph

-- 3 Select the device with which you want to connect. - 4 If the other device requires pairing before data can be transmitted, a tone sounds, and you are asked to enter a passcode.
-See "Pair devices", on page 80.

-5 When the connection has been established, Sending data is shown.
+- 4 If the other device requires pairing before data can be transmitted, a tone sounds, and you are asked to enter a passcode.
+See 'Pair devices', p.
+83. - 5 When the connection has been established, Sending data is shown.